lux-sp4rk/bloodwork-vn/docs/manuscript.md

 *She'd told herself that before.*

 The university lab buzzed under hard fluorescents.
-Rachel took a pull from the “water” bottle, hands unsteady over the slides.
-David’s voice was low: "You okay?"
-She nodded.
-Then the dean stepped in.
-Panic.
+Rachel took a pull from the "water" bottle, hands unsteady over the slides.
+David, the senior coordinator, kept his voice low: "You okay?"
+She nodded, but he could smell the vodka.
+He'd been covering for her—they all had.
+The students loved her, praised her late nights helping them.
+Even when the dean came by, they'd jumped to her defense.

-By the next day, she was on leave—get help, come back later.
-She knew what it meant.
+But the dean had noticed.
+The next day, she was on leave—get help, come back later.
+The look in his eyes told her the truth: it was final.

 She woke with a headache, poured a vodka cranberry, then another.